lone17/knowledge/content/Refusal behaviour can be controlled by turning a knob.md

 		- this might affect the generation on harmless inputs as they will also be rotated
 			- but the effect should be minimal
 			- we can even avoid this by using a gating mask with the price of a bit more computation
+- Show that a random plane would not have this property #todo/experiment
+- Test adaptive angular steering with LLM benchmarks to show that other features don't deteriorate #todo/experiment
 ## Results
 ### On Qwen2.5-7B-Instruct
 #### Observations